EvaJF/AdvisIL/README.md

 ### Scaling experiments

-We have run scaling experiments to propose our scaling heuristic in the case of a class-incremental learning task.
-In the following scripts, we use LUCIR algorithm for scaling experiments.
-Similar guidelines apply for other methods.
-See below for more details on each incremental learning algorithm.
+We have run scaling experiments to propose a scaling heuristic in the case of a class-incremental learning task.
+In the following scripts, we perform scaling experiments using the LUCIR algorithm and the ??? dataset.
+Similar guidelines apply for other methods and datasets (see below for more details on each incremental learning algorithm).
+Similar observations apply too.

 1. Define settings --> output yaml files